 The resource consents of the industries monitored are listed in Table 1.
-Details of these consents are also summarised in each section specific to the industry under discussion, and copies of the resource consents are given in Appendix I.
+Details of these consents are also summarised in each section specific to the industry under discussion, and copies of the resource consents are given in Appendix I. Silver Fern Farms bought Graeme Lowe Protein site during the 2022-2023 monitoring year.
+This site now operates as Silver Fern Farms By-Products.
+In February 2023, the consents 1104-4 and 4033-6 were transferred from Graeme Lowe Protein to Silver Fern Farms.
+Consents 7610-2 and 7611-2.1 are still under Graeme Lowe Protein's name but they are no longer in use.

-2 The Council has used these compliance grading criteria for more than 18 years.
+2 The Council has used these compliance grading criteria for more than 19 years.
 They align closely with the 4 compliance grades in the MfE Best Practice Guidelines for Compliance, Monitoring and Enforcement, 2018